 Put Yourself in Your Customers’ Shoes

 First, identify your customers.
 It helps to filter them into different buying personas.
 Try to look at the world from their perspective.
 What do they want more than anything?
 What is their life like on an average day?
 What are they hoping to accomplish?
-And finally, what are the biggest problems and pain points they are dealing with?
+What are the biggest problems and pain points they are dealing with?

 Give Them the Perfect Solution

 Once you have a sense of your customers’ problems, concerns and interests, bridge the gap.
 Connect your product or service to them as the solution they’ve been looking for.
 Don’t be afraid to be specific.
 Show them exactly how you can help.
-However, keep in mind another important thing to note here — don’t just rattle off a long list of your features and expect them to understand.
-That brings us to our next point …
+Don’t, however, just rattle off a long list of your features and expect them to understand.
+That brings us to our next point.

 Have you ever been in an extremely one-sided conversation?
 Where it almost feels like a monologue, and you can barely get at word in?
-Maybe it’s just me, but I find those conversations extremely awkward and boring.
-The same applies to your email content.
+I find those conversations extremely awkward and boring.
+The same applies to email content.

-Remember, connecting with your customers on an emotional level is much more effective when it comes to customer loyalty.
+Remember, connecting with your customers on an emotional level is much more effective in achieving customer loyalty.
 Instead of just listing off your features, tell them about the benefits your product or service provides and how those benefits will positively impact their day-to-day.

-How can your product or service benefit your customer in those aspects?
+How can your product or service benefit your customer?
 Why would your customer want to use your product specifically?
 Keep it a two-way conversation.